Schema

 3. Include userId: text("user_id") for user-owned data

-4. Use ownerRls(t) for multi-user apps
+4. Use ownerRls(t.userId) for multi-user apps

-Admin / Internal Tool (no user auth)
+Admin / Internal Tool

-• Use standard pgTable without ownerRls
+• Standard pgTable without ownerRls